omicscodeathon/neurovar/NeuroVar_Shiny_Application/Readme.md

 **Step 3 :** Open the application

-    - Open the application folder using RStudio
+    - Open the application folder (NeurVar_Shiny) using RStudio

-    - set the shiny app directory as a working directory
+    - set the folder as a working directory

-    - Then open the file named "neurovar.R"
+    - Then open the file named "Run_App.R"

-**Step 4 :** Run the app by cicking on the "Run APP" button
+**Step 4 :** Open The Application

+Run the app code by cicking on the "Run APP" button

 ![image](https://github.com/omicscodeathon/neurovar/assets/73958439/249ad53a-db4c-4bd2-b0d9-9babd98bd8df)

+All dependencies will be installed automaticly and the application's dashboard will appear.

 **Step 5:**